mpv-player/mpv/README.md

 -----------

 Compiling with full features requires development files for several external libraries.
 Below is a list of some important requirements.

+The mpv build system uses *waf* but we don't store it in your source tree.
+The script './autogen.sh' will download the latest version of waf that was tested with the build system.

-For more information see the output of `./configure --help` for a list of options, or look at the list of enabled and disabled features printed after running `./configure`.
-If you think you have support for some feature installed but configure fails to detect it, the file `config.log` may contain information about the reasons for the failure.
+For a list of the available build options use `./waf configure --help`.
+If you think you have support for some feature installed but configure fails to detect it, the file `build/config.log` may contain information about the reasons for the failure.

+To build the software you can use `./waf build`, and `./waf install` to install it.

+NOTE: If you used the old `./configure` shell script you must use `make distclean` in order to remove build artifcats from the source directory before you can use the waf build system.

 Essential dependencies (incomplete list):